KuuttiProductions/Crynon/README.md

 # Crynon

 ## About ##
 Crynon is a game-engine made with Swift and Metal.
+It's emphasis is on procedural worlds and physics and features high fidelity graphics.

+Expected time of first beta release in 2025

 Updates are posted on Youtube: [KudeKube](https://www.youtube.com/channel/UCXDI-MFA_Gp8vXyaJ80Zc5Q) View roadmap on [Trello](https://trello.com/b/eskU0MZE/crynon)